Palani-SN/Palani-SN/README.md

 ## 📦 PyPI Projects

 Published **6 Python packages** to PyPI with a combined **76,000+ lifetime downloads**.
-These tools span CLI utilities, scientific analysis, template engines, and algorithm analyis frameworks.
+These tools span CLI utilities, scientific analysis, template engines, and algorithm analysis frameworks.

 ---